 Important - Please Read

 Your privacy is of great importance to Michela Sborchia and the Heart Alchemy Institute, we comply with privacy laws.
 This means that your data is always secure and used responsibly.

 In this privacy statement we explain all the ways in which we utilize your personal information.

-On our website you can sign up for events, where we use your personal information to process and register your application.
+On my website you can sign up for events, where we use your personal information to process and register your application.

 For this we use your IP address, e-mail address, name, location, nationality and payment details.
 We need these because of the agreement we enter into with you.
 We hold on to this information until your course has been completed, and seven years thereafter (this is the mandatory statutory period for the retention of data).